How To Swap Columns in Google Sheets

 Swap Table Columns by Dragging Them

 Swapping table columns is slightly more straightforward in Google Sheets because you can do so just by dragging one column over another.
-Excel users also need to press and hold the Shift key when dragging columns as mentioned in this Tech Junkie post.
+Excel users also need to press and hold the Shift key when dragging columns, as mentioned in this Tech Junkie post.
 Dragging and dropping is probably the best way to swap table columns around in Sheets.

 For an example, open a blank spreadsheet in Google Sheets.
 Then input ‘Column 1’ and ‘Column 2’ in the A and B columns.
 Enter ‘Jan’ in A2, ‘Feb’ in A3, ‘March’ in A4 and ‘April’ in A5.
 Enter some random numbers in the cells B2 to B5.
 It doesn’t matter what you include in that column just so long as your table is pretty much the same as the one shown in the snapshot below.
+It just needs to be enough to give you an idea of what you’re doing.

 Click the column header A to select it.
 The cursor should become a hand.
 Then click the A column header again, and hold the left mouse button.
 Drag the first table column over column B. That will swap the table columns around as in the snapshot directly below.

-Now click the column A header, and hold the left mouse button.
+Now click the column A header and hold the left mouse button.
 Drag Column 2 and 1 over the C and D columns, and let go of the left mouse button.
-That will swap Column 2 and 1 with Columns 3 and 4 as shown below.
+That will swap Column 2 and 1 with Columns 3 and 4, as shown below.

 Swap Table Columns by Copying and Pasting

 You can try this in your Google Sheets spreadsheet by selecting the cell range A1:D5.
 Press the Ctrl + C hotkey to copy the table.
-Select the cell range F1:I5, which includes exactly the same number of rows and columns as the copied table, and press Ctrl + V. That pastes a second table into the spreadsheet as below.
+Select the cell range F1:I5, which includes exactly the same number of rows and columns as the copied table, and press Ctrl + V. That pastes a second table into the spreadsheet, as shown below.

 Now you can copy and paste the table columns from cell range F1:I5 over the first table.
 For example, select column H and press the Ctrl + C hotkey.
 Then select column B and press Ctrl + V to paste Column 3 into B as below.